I had an opportunity for an impromptu three day weekend.

 Luckily, I had JUST enough room to pull over.
 The other vehicle was mere inches from my door.

-After that interesting experience, the The Former Wife and I paused at an over look.
-The sight below was a different world from above the rim.
+After that interesting experience, the someone and I paused at an overlook.
+The site below was a different world from above the rim.

 A once prosperous orchard used to be in the valley below.
 Massive flooding ruined the orchard.
 The area was left wild.
 Though there are jeep roads in various levels of usability, the lack of people makes the area seem more remote than many designated Wilderness Lands.